hazenoeasy/vuepress-homepage/docs/README.md

 ## About Me

-I was born in China.
-I earned a Bachelor's Degree in Wuhan University.
-Now I am pursuing Master's Degree in New York University
+I was born and raised in Beijing, China.
+I earned a Bachelor's Degree in Computer Science from Wuhan University.
+Now I am pursuing the Master's in Computer Science from New York University.

+Actively seeking full time SDE job for 2023!

 <!-- ## News